melaku-z/git-project-bundler/README.md

 currentLocation = {
         'name': 'pc1',
-        'offlineFilesDir': 'a full path' # string, optional path to sync non-git files between devices 'bundlesDirs': 'a full path' # string, path to generate git-bundle files to, and pull bundle files from 'enableMissingFileListGeneration': False,
+        'offlineFilesDir': 'a full path' # string, optional path to sync non-git files between devices 'bundlesDirs': ['a list of full paths'] # string, path to generate git-bundle files to, and pull bundle files from 'enableMissingFileListGeneration': False,
         'enableMissingFileZipGeneration': False,
         'syncFilesTo': 'pc2',